mdcourse/mdcourse.github.io/docs/source/projects/project1.rst

-Finally, it is possible to call the *launch_MC_code* function using *multiprocessing*, and perform the simulation for multiple value of :math:`\tau` at the same time (if your computer has enough CPU core, if not, perform these calculation in serial):
+Finally, it is possible to call the *launch_MC_code* function using *multiprocessing*, and perform the simulation for multiple value of :math:`\tau` at the same time (if your computer has enough CPU core, if not, perform these calculations in serial):

 .. code-block:: python